vkakerbeck/tbp.monty/docs/how-to-use-monty/tutorials/using-monty-in-a-custom-application.md

 ## What Kind of Applications can Monty Be Used For?
 **Monty is a sensorimotor modeling system.
 It is NOT made for learning from static datasets** (although some can be framed to introduce movement, such as the Omniglot example below).
 Any application where you want to use Monty should have some concept of movement and how movement will change the state of the agent and what is being observed.

-> ⚠️ Monty currently expects movement to be in 3D Euclidean space In the current implementation, movement should happen in 3D (or less) space and be tracked using Euclidean location coordinates.
+> ⚠️ Monty Currently Expects Movement to be in 3D Euclidean Space In the current implementation, movement should happen in 3D (or less) space and be tracked using Euclidean location coordinates.
 Although we are convinced that the basic principles of Monty will also apply to abstract spaces ([potentially embedded in 3D space](https://thousandbrains.discourse.group/t/abstract-concept-in-monty/533/4)) and we know that the [brain uses different mechanisms to encode space](https://youtu.be/zRRazfFstvY), the current implementation relies on 3D Euclidean space.

 # Customizing Monty for Your Application